-The Germans have placed much faith in their series of prepared defence positions.
+The Germans have placed much faith in their series of prepared defense positions.
 The region of eastern Germany called East Prussia was ringed by a powerful defensive system containing concrete pill-boxes, dragon’s teeth, and other constructions.
 However, the speed of the Russian advance – kept up by the use of tank armies racing 50 miles ahead of the main body – constantly kept the defenders off-balance and they were unable to hold their positions.

 The Great Evacuation

 The Russians, who had suffered so much at the hands of the Germans, now found themselves in German territory.
 The results were predictable.
 Massacres and rape took place on a massive scale.
 If they could, the German inhabitants fled to the coastal ports and beaches, where the largest seaborne evacuation in history began.
-This was organised by the German navy and carried out by a whole host of craft, small and large, in the teeth of ferocious Russian air and sea attack.
+This was organized by the German navy and carried out by a whole host of craft, small and large, in the teeth of ferocious Russian air and sea attack.

 During this evacuation the worst ship sinking in history occurred, with over 7,000 people drowned.
 The German fleet, utterly devoid of air cover, suffered grievous loss.
 However, over 99% of the refugees – more than 2 million – completed the journey to what would shortly become West Germany.

-The Final Phase in Europe
+The End of the War in Europe

 In Italy the Allies resumed their offensive in April 1945.
 By the end of the month Mussolini had been murdered and the Germans had asked for an armistice.